epfl-ada/ada-2021-project-palomamo/docs/_posts/2021-12-16-our-data-story.md

 {% include perc_female_countries_mean.html %}
 {% include perc_other_countries_mean.html %}

 _As before, a time independence is observed and no conclusion can be issued between the gender representation and the types of newspaper.
 However an interesting new observation can be made.
-The averages over the 5-year span, let it be for the woman or the gender minorities representation, differ among countries._
+The averages over the 5-year span, let it be for women or gender minorities' representation, differ among countries._

 This can be justified by their history and their consideration for women and gender diverse individuals.
 Nigeria still does not recognize [LGBT rights](https://en.wikipedia.org/wiki/LGBT_rights_in_Nigeria) and women face numerous [inequalities and difficulties](https://en.wikipedia.org/wiki/Women_in_Nigeria) compared to men.
-This is well represented here with the lowest proportion, …,  of female and gender diverse individuals.
-The disparity becomes even greater than in a European country like the United Kingdom or the United States with both a highest average of … where people can be seen as more open minded and understanding on the question of gender diversity.
+This is well represented here with the lowest proportion of female (<10%) and gender diverse individuals(<0.1%).
+The disparity becomes even greater than in a European country like the United Kingdom, with an average above 30% for some newspapers,  where people can be seen as more open minded and understanding on the question of gender diversity.
 That being said, inequalities are still present everywhere.
-A similar analysis can be made for India where the situation for [women](https://en.wikipedia.org/wiki/Women_in_India) can also be complicated.
+A similar analysis can be made for India where the situation for [women](https://en.wikipedia.org/wiki/Women_in_India) gender diverse individuals can also be full of difficulties and unfairness.

 {% include perc_female_countries_allyears.html %}
+_A small evolution can be observed only for the United Sates and the United Kingdom._

+Finally a certain progression is shown which demonstrate a certain gain in awareness and freedom in women and gender diverse individuals' rights and voices.
+But this also reveal how slow the process can be depending on the countries and their society as it has been discussed before.

 ## Topics analysis
 In order to further analyze the gender distribution in the press, it is interesting to study the distribution of genders based on the topics they talk about the most.
 The focus is solely on the UK newspapers for this more in depth analysis.